Yeah, we’ve been talking a lot about collaboration on this blog. What choice do we have, though? It is the main engine of the design industry in 2020.

 What is Design Collaboration?

-Long story short, design collaboration is a process when several different people share the full workload of a project to achieve a better result.
+Long story short, a collaborative design process is a type of work when several different people share the full workload of a project to achieve a better result.
 It is a very wide notion because the ways of organizing the design workflow are infinite.
-There can be several designers, several reviewers, several different departments like legal, printing, and many more.
+There can be several graphic designers, several reviewers, several different departments like legal, printing, and many more.
 The scope of collaboration directly correlates with the size of the design agency, the project itself, and, of course, with the last proofing station – the client.

 Why is Design Collaboration Important?